-The BSM program will prepare you for entry-level practice as a direct-entry midwife, and meets the educational requirements for applying to take the North American Registry of Midwives (NARM) examination and to receive the Certified Professional Midwife (CPM) designation.
+The BSM program will prepare you for entry-level practice as a direct-entry midwife and meets the educational requirements for applying to take the North American Registry of Midwives (NARM) examination and to receive the Certified Professional Midwife (CPM) designation.
 Some states may require additional clinical experience or a higher degree.

 MCU’s BSM program meets and exceeds the MEAC Core Curriculum Competencies in preparation for the midwife’s role of primary care provider for healthy women during the childbearing year.
-BSM students will work through three phases of coursework that prepare and correspond with the clinical track of the student-professional midwife: birth observer, assistant midwife and primary midwife under supervision.
+BSM students will work through three phases of coursework that prepare and correspond with the clinical track of the student-professional midwife: birth observer, assistant midwife, and primary midwife under supervision.
 After the didactic and clinical work for each phase has been completed, students will be assessed to identify strengths and weaknesses in their learning and skill level.
-Assessments must be passed to move from phase to phase, but are primarily considered as learning tools geared toward adult learners.
-When a student progresses from phase to phase, they can be assured of their ability to confidently and safely provide evidence-informed care to the women and families they serve.
-In addition, students will have the opportunity to explore traditional midwifery arts such as homeopathy, massage, reflexology, aromatherapy, fertility awareness or engage in community projects.
+Integrated assessments must be passed to move from phase to phase, but are primarily considered as learning tools geared toward adult learners.
+When a student progresses from phase to phase, they can be assured of their ability to confidently and safely provide evidence-informed care to the clients and families they serve.
+In addition, students will have the opportunity to explore traditional midwifery arts such as homeopathy, massage, reflexology, aromatherapy, fertility awareness, or engage in community projects.
 BSM graduation requirements include successfully passing the NARM exam or the MCU Comprehensive Exam.

 Master of Science in Midwifery (MSM)